MUSoftwareEngineering/tasztm/instructions.md

 ![linux](images/windowsbash.PNG)

 Before you can use the subsystem in the command line, you'll need to install a Linux distro in the Microsoft store as well.
 I'll be using [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab) for this example.
+The commands below will be different depending on the distro you go with.

 ![ubuntu](images/ubuntu.PNG)